 This movie is similar to the 2010 Oscar-nominated Waste Land, where director Lucy Walker followed Muniz as he photographed a team of Brazilian catedores (recycling pickers who scavenge waste dumps) and then had them build their own mammoth portraits from the salvaged materials.
 Muniz’s photographs of the portraits were then sold at auction, the proceeds of which benefited the catedores’ organization.

-Unfortunately, showing little passion for the game, the work he decides to build is a simple geometric figure known as a bucky-ball.
+Unfortunately, showing little passion for the game, Muniz decides to build a simple geometric figure known as a bucky-ball.
 Composing it from 10,000 black and white balls manufactured by Voit, he has a crew assemble one work in Azteca Stadium and another in a favela.

 You can now purchase one of these balls for $60 plus shipping, the proceeds of which go to a long list of charities.